A Striking Black-and-White Castle set Against the Japanese Alps

 At first glance, it may not be easy to tell what is unique about Matsumoto Castle.
 To many, most Japanese castles seem quite similar.
 But if you take a closer look, you can see the ingenuity that went into its construction.

-Counting from the outside, you can see that Matsumoto Castle’s main keep has five stories, but when enter the keep yourself, you’ll find that there are actually six floors inside.
+Counting from the outside, you can see that Matsumoto Castle’s main keep has five stories, but when you enter the keep, you’ll find that there are actually six floors inside.
 By hiding an extra floor inside the castle, it was possible to hide more troops than the enemy would expect.
 You’ll also notice that the stairs are quite steep—they were built to prevent enemy troops from climbing the keep.
 Once you make it all the way to the sixth floor, you can take a breather and appreciate the views of the city and mountains.